-- The following Fossil Fuel Defendants and/or their predecessorse. in-interest are and/or have been core API members at times relevant to this litigation: BP, Chevron, ConocoPhillips, Exxon, Hess, Marathon, Murphy, Shell, Citgo, Total, Occidental, Devon Energy, Apache Corporation, and Ovintiv.
+- f.
+The following Fossil Fuel Defendants and/or their predecessors-in-interest are and/or have been core API members at times relevant to this litigation: BP, Crown Central, Chevron, Exxon, Shell, Citgo, ConocoPhillips, Marathon, and Hess.
 Executives from some Fossil Fuel Defendants served on the API Executive Committee and/or as API Chairman, which is akin to serving as a corporate officer.
-For example, Exxon's CEO served on API's Executive Committee for fifteen of 25 years between 1991 and 2016 (1991, 1996-97, 2001, and 2005-2016).
+For example, Exxon's CEO served on API's Executive Committee for 15 of 25 years between 1991 and 2016 (1991, 1996-97, 2001, and 2005-2016).
 BP's CEO served as API's Chairman in 1988, 1989, and 1998.
 Chevron's CEO served as API Chairman in 1994, 1995, 2003, and 2012.
-Shell's President served on API's Executive Committee from 2005-06.
+Shell's President served on API's Executive Committee from 2005 to 2006.
 ConocoPhillips Chairman and CEO Ryan Lance was Board President from 2016 to 2018, and Exxon President and CEO Darren Woods was Board President from 2018 to 2020.
-In 2020, API elected Phillips 66 Chairman and CEO Greg Garland to serve a two-year term as the Board President.
-Executives from ConocoPhillips, Hess, Marathon, Citgo, Total, and Occidental also served as members of API's Board of Directors at various times. - f.
-Relevant information was shared among API and Fossil Fuel information it held to its members and/or (2) participation of officers and other personnel from Fossil Fuel Defendants and their predecessors-in-interest on API boards, committees, and task forces.
+In 2020, API elected Phillips 66 Chairman and CEO Greg Garland to serve a two-year term as the chair of API's Board of Directors.
+Executives from Crown Central, ConocoPhillips, Hess, Marathon, and Citgo also served as members of API's Board of Directors at various times. - g.
+Relevant information was shared among API and Fossil Fuel Defendants and their predecessors-in-interest through (1) API distributing information it held to its members and/or (2) participation of officers and other personnel from Fossil Fuel Defendants and their predecessors-in-interest on API boards, committees, and task forces.